-Deloitte.
-7 Trademarks are submitted to the TMCH by trademark holders (or trademark agents on behalf of trademark holders) and undergo a verification process.
-8 Verified marks are afforded several services, including access to the Sunrise registration period for all new gTLDs and Trademark Claims services for all new gTLDs. ^{9,10}
+&lt;sup>7 Deloitte verifies all marks submitted to the TMCH and provides the Clearinghouse User Interface.
+The central database is provided by IBM. ("What are the Roles of Deloitte and IBM with Regard to the Clearinghouse," Trademark of trademark holders,) and undergo a verification process.
+Verified marks are afforded several services, including access to the Sunrise registration period for all new gTLDs and Trademark Claims services for all new gTLDs.